-Grand Consul’s Citations are presented to undergraduate or alumni members who perform outstanding service to the Fraternity or a chapter, or to designated non-members in special circumstances.
-The Grand Consul selects the recipients, who receive certificates to acknowledge their honor.
+Grand Consul’s Citations are presented to undergraduate or alumni members who perform outstanding service to the Fraternity or a chapter; the citation can also be presented non-members in special circumstances.

-In 1974, Sigma Chi established the Edna A. Boss Houseparent Award at the suggestion of the Delta Upsilon Chapter at Kansas State, which provides financial support for the award.
+In 1974, Sigma Chi established the Edna A. Boss Houseparent Award at the suggestion of the Kansas State undergraduate chapter, which provides financial support for the award.
 It is named for Edna A. Boss, who served as the Kansas State chapter's housemother for 20 years.

-This award recognizes the Parents Clubs that have significantly contributed to the Sigma Chi experience of their sons and their respective undergraduate chapters.
-An annual award, it honors the support of parents for a chapter's operations, as well as the membership size and longevity of the club.
+This award recognizes the parents club that has significantly contributed to the Sigma Chi experience of their sons and their respective undergraduate chapters.
+Presented annually, this award honors a parents club for its support of a chapter's operations, as well as the membership size and longevity of the respective club.